LiberlandHacker/OSSP-CS/Term-04/dl/firstCar/README.md

 3. Verify seller info
     * Check with the law enforcement agency that it came from.
     * [VIDEO: Was this vehicle used as a patrol car or an administrative vehicle?
 Clues to look for.](https://youtu.be/uxqTbyGGWPo)
+    * Does the car have standard safety features?
+      * ABS
+      * Seat belts
+      * Airbags
+      * Bullet-resistant doors
     * Do the seller's statemnents line up with the agency's story?
 4. Bid on auctions.
 Make offers to sellers.
 ##### Types